 Participating in our operations is generally voluntary, and eligible firms can choose which operations they sign up to.
 The only exception is if a firm is a direct settling participant of the sterling high-value payment and securities settlement systems ‘CHAPS’ or ‘CREST’.
 Eligible firms that meet this criterion must hold a reserves account.
 These are normally coupled with access to our Operational Standing Facility (OSF), which is a key tool for managing reserves balances on an intra-day basis.
 This is necessary to ensure participation in CHAPS and CREST can occur safely.

 Which types of firms can participate in our operations

-Bank APF asset purchases
+Bank APF asset purchases and sales

 Operational Standing Facilities

 Discount Window Facility